HEALTH SAFETY & ENVIRONMENTAL SERVICES IN INDIANA

 - They inspect the construction site for potential hazards that could affect the workers.

-- They provide training to workers about how to be safe on a construction site.
+- They train workers on how to be safe on a construction site.

 - They make sure that all work is done safely and correctly.